+Death lost its' terror on Easter Sunday morning.
+Not Christ but sin and death was defeated at the cross.
 Death no longer holds us in its grip for Christ is raised triumphant.
 Death can't frighten a child of God.
 The Scripture declares through Christ and his resurrection "Death has been swallowed up in victory."
-Because of his resurrection, Paul declares the day is coming when we will sing "O death, where is thy sting?
+Jesus faced it, endured it and defeated it.
+Because of Jesus' resurrection and because we are "in Christ" Paul declares the day is coming when we will sing, "O death, where is thy sting?
 O grave, where is thy victory?"
 1 Cor.
 15:55.

-To all that have repented of your sins and believed upon Christ as your savior and Lord, death has lost it's permanent grip.
-You have no cause for fear.
-Yes we sorrow the loss of our loved ones.
-We miss them while we are yet here, but that's only for a while.
-Eternity with Jesus, alive and in his presence, and with all that have gone on before us in Christ, that's what is
+To all who have repented of your sins and believed upon Christ as your savior and Lord, death has lost its permanent grip.
+We have no cause for fear.
+Yes, we sorrow the loss of our loved ones and we miss them but that's only for a while.
+Eternity with Jesus, alive and in his presence with all who have gone before us in Christ, that's what is awaiting the people of God.

 Does the resurrection of Jesus matter?
-I say it does.
+Yes it does.
 "Yes, but you are a Christian.

 You're a preacher.
 You're supposed to say that.
 What does it matter to me?
 I'm not a Christian so what difference does it make to me?"
 I'm glad you asked.
 One more thing the resurrection of Jesus assures us of: The resurrection of Jesus means there will be a day of final judgment.
 The Bible says "[God] commands all people everywhere to repent.
 For he has set a day when he will judge the world with justice by the man he has appointed.
 He has given proof of this to all men by raising him from the dead."
 Acts 17:31.

 This is telling us that Jesus has been appointed the judge of all the earth and the proof of this is that God raised him from the dead.
 Death isn't the end of things.
 There is judgment for all who have refused God's salvation in Jesus Christ.
 One day you will stand before God and give an account.
 "Well, I've been pretty good."
-But you need to understand you will be judged not by your own standard or by society's standard of what is good.
-You will be judged by the standard of Jesus Christ, God's perfect, sinless Son.
+But you need to understand you'll be judged not by your own standard or by society's standard of what is good.
+You'll be judged by the standard of Jesus Christ, God's perfect, sinless Son.
 "Pretty good" won't measure up to his perfect and holy standard.
 All of us have sinned.
-All of us fall short of his standard so on that day of judgment, without Christ as your Savior, you are without hope and will be condemned and sent to hell.
+All of us fall short of his standard so on that day of judgment, without Christ as your Savior, you'll be condemned and sentenced to hell, alone and apart from God, without hope.
 There is only one hope and that is to repent of your sins and make Jesus Christ your Savior and the Lord of your life.
-He suffered and died and then rose again for you.
-He did all of this for you, so you could be saved.
+He suffered, died and then rose again for you.
+He did all this for you, so you could be saved.
 The cross was all about you, so you could have hope and could have eternal life!